Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K–12.

 Teachers—especially those who teach English learners—are in a key position to draw attention to inequalities they observe in their schools and to advocate for their students.

-7 Ways Teachers Can Advocate for Their English Language Students
+7 Ways Teachers Can Advocate for Their ELL Students

 1. Ensure that all important information is communicated to their parents in a language they understand.